huaweicloud/terraform-provider-hcs/docs/data-sources/drs_availability_zones.md

   + **postgresql**: Used from data synchronization from PostgreSQL to PostgreSQL.
   + **oracle-to-gaussdbv5**: Used for data synchronization from Oracle to GaussDB Distributed.

 * `type` - (Required, String) Specifies the job type.
-The options are as follows:
+The valid values are as follows:
   + **migration**: Online Migration.
   + **sync**: Data Synchronization.
   + **cloudDataGuard**: Disaster Recovery.

 * `direction` - (Required, String) Specifies the direction of data flow.
-The options are as follows:
+The valid values are as follows:
   + **up**: To the cloud.
 The destination database must be a database in the current cloud.
   + **down**: Out of the cloud.
 The source database must be a database in the current cloud.
   + **non-dbs**: Self-built database.

 * `node_type` - (Required, String) Specifies the node type of the job instance.
-The options are as follows:
+The valid values are as follows:
   + **micro**: extremely small specification.
   + **small**: small specification.
   + **medium**: medium specification.